jkstill/plan-flip-monitor/swingbench-fake-stats/README.md

 -n owner        - owner of statistics table
 -t table_name   - statistics table to list from
-                  as created by dbms_stats.create_stat_table -r dryrun       - show VALID_ARGS and exit without running the job
+                  as created by dbms_stats.create_stat_table -e              - detailed report - currently tables/indexes only
+-r dryrun       - show VALID_ARGS and exit without running the job

--i              - statid of statistics set - defaults to % s schema       - schema name for which to list statistics - defaults to %
+-i              - statid of statistics set - defaults to % -s schema       - schema name for which to list statistics - defaults to %

 -b              - object name to search for - table or index name - defaults to %
                   SQL wild cards allowed